 You are also required to meet UC’s English language requirements.

 The Certificate in Sport Coaching comprises a minimum of 60 points at 100 and 200-level.

-The certificate can be completed in one to two years of part-time study.
+The certificate can be completed full-time over one semester or up to two years part-time.

 Credit can be transferred to the Bachelor of Sport Coaching, provided you have not graduated with the certificate (and no more than five years has elapsed).